kamikazechaser/supabase-proxy/README.md

 ## Usage

-> This proxy is meant for use with the official instance, not self-hosted options
+> This proxy is meant to be used with the official instance, not self-hosted options

 * Update `config.js`
 * Start the gateway proxy with `npm start`